Bucharest and Brasov should be the top cities on any Romania travel itinerary. Here is a day-by-day breakdown of what

 Where To Stay In Bucharest

 If you want to be centrally located and close to the subway system, stay near Piata Romana, Universitate, or Piata Unirii.
 These areas are all within walking distance to Old Town with plenty of restaurants and cafes around.
 Regular subways and buses pass through these areas, easily connecting you to the rest of Bucharest.

 If you’re on a budget, check out Podstel Umbrella – This hostel is a great choice if you are traveling solo or looking for something less expensive with lots of people around.
 Dorm beds start at less than 20 Euros/night, and their private rooms are also affordable if you’re traveling as a couple.
 Guests rave about the kindness of the staff and the organized events that build strong feelings of community.
 This hostel is a 20-30 minute walk from the Old Town.

 If you want to treat yourself, grab a room at The Hilton Garden Inn Bucharest – One of the top-rated hotels in the Hilton Garden Inn is in the perfect location in Bucharest’s Old Town.
 Guests rave about the location and the quality of the rooms, but if you’re a light sleeper, be warned: the parties of Bucharest old town go late into the night, and you might be able to hear music if you stay close in town.

-Bucharest also has some amazing Airbnb apartments available for rent.
-Sometimes, an Airbnb rental can mean you get more space and amenities than a regular hotel.
+Bucharest also has some amazing apartments available for rent.
+Sometimes, a guesthouse rental can mean you get more space and amenities than a regular hotel.
 When I stayed in Bucharest, I rented a room in a family home and had access to their kitchen, porch, and shared living room.

 The cost was extremely affordable, and the host family gave me tons of local tips for food and things to do.
-Even though I stayed ten minutes from the Old Town, I felt like I was getting a more local experience by staying in an Airbnb.
+Even though I stayed ten minutes from the Old Town, I felt like I was getting a more local experience by staying in a guesthouse.

 Things To Do In Bucharest